ixiangwei/LearnGit/readme.txt

-Git is a version control system.
+Git Is a version control system.

-Git is fre  software.
+Git Is fre  software.

 Git is strong and safe.